AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Lattice.md

 ![]({{ site.baseurl }}/assets/MottPerturb.png)
 _Comparing the energies of the Mott states with single particle or hole states.
 At $t=0$ the red line is the absolute ground state.
 For nonzero $t$ the dashed blue line corresponds to non-integer filling._

 This analysis applies only at small $t/U$.
 What happens in the regions where the Mott states are not the ground states, and there are excess bosonic particles or holes that are free to move?
 If we let $t/U\to\infty$ we have a __Bose condensate__: all the particles can sit in the $\eta=0$ Bloch state.
 When interactions are finite but small, we will see in the next lecture that the result is a __superfluid__.
-The boundaries that we have have found can be connected (drawing freehand -- see [Problem Set 2]({{ site.baseurl }}/problems/Problems2/) for a variational approach) to give the following phase diagram for the ground state of the Bose--Hubbard model
+The boundaries that we have have found can be connected (drawing freehand -- see [Problem Set 2]({{ site.baseurl }}/problems/Problems2/) for a variational approach) to give the following phase diagram for the ground state of the Bose--Hubbard model.

 <a name="BHPhase"></a>
 ![]({{ site.baseurl }}/assets/BHPhase.png)
 _Ground state phase diagram of the Bose--Hubbard model._

-Note the diminishing size of the Mott lobes, a consequence of the steepening boundaries as we go to higher filling, in turn a consequence of the enhanced hopping in the effective tight binding models \eqref{latt_tbp} and \eqref{latt_tbh}.
+Note the diminishing size of the Mott lobes, a consequence of the enhanced hopping in the effective tight binding models \eqref{latt_tbp} and \eqref{latt_tbh} as we go to higher filling.

 <a name="mott_cake"></a>
 ![]({{ site.baseurl }}/assets/mott_state_cake.jpg)
-_With a trap potential as well as a lattice, moving radially outwards corresponds to moving down a vertical slice through the phase diagram.
+_With a trap potential as well as a lattice, moving radially outwards corresponds to moving down a vertical slice through the phase diagram, producing this distinctive 'wedding cake' structure.
 Successive Mott states are separated by superfluid regions.
 Source: Cheng Chin, University of Chicago._

 ## Fermi Hubbard Model